UP-macroecology/Malchow_IBMcalibration_2023/README.md

 ## Folder *data*

-All input data required to run the model calibration: ASCII rasters of habitat maps, the initial distribution model, and spatially aggregated counts from the Swiss breeding bird survey, and the spatial blocking of the gridded landscape.
+All input data required to run the RangeShiftR model and the calibration:
+- **habitatmaps**: ASCII rasters of yearly habitat maps (for the standard scenario as well as for the two sensitivity scenarios, labelled "plus"and "mnus")
+- **init**: the initial distribution model
+- **abund**: spatially aggregated counts from the Swiss breeding bird survey
+- **spatial_blocking**: the spatial blocks of the gridded landscape over which to aggregate the counts / number of individuals for comparison in the calibration
+- **hillshade**: Switzerland hillshading for plotting

 ## Folder *scripts*

 #### *scripts/calibration*

 The scripts to run the model calibration.
-The calibration routine is contained in *RangeShiftR_calibration.R*, which loads functions defined in the other scripts.
+The procedural calibration routine is contained in *RangeShiftR_calibration.R*, which loads functions defined in the other scripts.

 #### *scripts/analysis*

 The scripts to process and analyse the MCMC chains produced in the calibration.
-Reads and combines the independent MCMCs for each fold; plots diagnostics, marginal distributions, and correlations; performs the spatial-block cross-validation and produces prior/posterior predicitons.
+Reads and combines the independent MCMCs for each fold; plots diagnostics, marginal distributions, and correlations; performs the spatial-block cross-validation and produces prior/posterior predictions.
 Creates all plots.
 All routines are contained in "analysis_main.R*, which loads functions defined in the other scripts.

 ## Folder *model*

-Contains the RangeShiftR folder structure.
+Contains the RangeShifter folder structure that is required by RangeShifter even though no file in- or output takes place.

 ## Folder *results*

-Contains the simulation results for validation and prediction as well as the sub-folders to store further results.
+Contains the folders to store all calibration and analysis results.
+Intermediate results of prediction and validation are provided in the sub-folder *predict*.

 ---